 - Guna (Pharmacological Action): Laghu (Light), Tikshna (Penetrating), Ruksha (Dry)

 - Vipaka (transformed state after digestion): Katu (Pungent)

-Trivrt is used in Ayurveda for treatment of constipation, digestive ailments, fever, anemia, intestinal parasites etc. It is also used as supporting herb for diseases of the nervous system.
+Trivrt is used in Ayurveda for the treatment of constipation, digestive ailments, fever, anemia, intestinal parasites, etc. It is also used as supporting herb for diseases of the nervous system.

 - Kaphahara: Pacifies Kapha Dosha